framosimaging/framos-nxp-vis-tool/README.md

 ## Description of the available Image Processing Modes

 In the Image Processing mode you can use function ProcessImage to adapt it for your use case.
-Currently it is used for Debayering and Visualization of Image by OpenCV.
+Currently it is used for debayering and visualization of Image by OpenCV.

 ### Default mode (using ISP and gpu optimizations)